Briskine/briskine/README.md

 Known issues
 ------------

-1. Saving a quicktext from the context menus doesn't work with multi-lines.
+1. Saving a template from the context menus doesn't work with multi-lines.

    Relevant bug: https://code.google.com/p/chromium/issues/detail?id=116429

-   This means that when selecting a text to save as a quicktext it will not preserve newlines.
+   This means that when selecting a text to save as a template it will not preserve newlines.

 Creating templates
 ------------------